bdoghomieg123/cmd-browser-for-reddit/README.md

 - Text editor: If you don't have any special text editor other than notepad, I recommend geany.
 It's easier to run programs in geany. install geany from here: https://www.geany.org/download/releases/
 - Open the program in geany.
 To run program in geany, simply press the F5 key.
 - Thank You and I hope you enjoy this program!

+#Intructions on use
+Here is the portion that I finally promised to make (somehow I feel everyone who downloads this is lucky I became unlazy and decided to make this section...)

+Anyways, I will run through all the lines of Main.py that you can edit to tailor to your browsing habits.

+- Line 12: Subreddit switcher
+  - Want to only browse a certain subreddit?
+Where it says "all", switch that to the one subreddit that you want to browse.
+Please note that you can only browse one sub at a time if you change this.

+- Line 15: sort
+  - You can change what posts you see.
+Hot, Top, New, controversial, or whatever the other options are.
+Where it says "new", just change that to whatever you're trying to see.

+- Lines 16-23: subreddit exclusion.
+  - if you want to see that sub, or you want to see stuff on over 18 subreddits, remove lines 20-23.
+If you want to exclude a different subreddit, replace "catloversyay2019" with the subreddit you don't want to see.
+Or if you agree with my filter, after the end quotes of "catloversyay2019" type: or "<subreddit name>"

+- Line 24: Search
+  - if you only want to see posts with a certain keyword in the title, in the empty quotes on line 24, type what keyword you want.